Chemistry higher tier

 Addition polymers such as polythene and PVC use small

-unsaturated monomers called alkenes joining or adding together
+unsaturated monomers called alkenes which then link or add together

-to make long chain polymers.
-All the monomer
+to form long chain polymers.
+During addition polymerisation all the monomer

 be made.
-Condensation polymerisation does not use unsaturated monomers (monomers with double
+Condensation polymerisation is another method used to make large polymer molecules, this method of polymerisation does not use unsaturated monomers (monomers with carbon carbon double

-bonds) instead it uses monomers with reactive end groups.
+bonds) but instead it uses monomers with reactive end groups.

 Note - before you read this section it might be a good idea to revise functional groups.
 Make